← Back to 後漢書

 []

 Note [3]: tao here means shaping and firing, as a potter completes the ware.
-Guanzi says that law shapes a people the way a potter shapes clay or a founder tempers metal.
+Guanzi says, "As for law's governing people, it is like the potter with clay, the smelter with metal."

 3

-The character zhi (埴, "potter's clay") is read like zhi (植).
+The character zhi (the cited text, "potter's clay") is read like zhi (the cited text).

 4